SineVFX/TopDownEffectsDoc/CustomVertexStreams.md

 This is a variation of a DissolveParticleAdvanced shader with some tweaks, used to make wave-like effects.

 * **Custom1.X / UV0.Z** - Random value for each particle, to make them look slightly different
-* **Custom1.Y / UV0.W** - Distortion Power Multiplier, used to control texture distortion over lifetime
+* **Custom1.Y / UV0.W** - Distortion Power Multiplier, used to control texture distortion over a lifetime
 * **Custom1.Z / UV1.X** - Dissolve progress, used to control the dissolve effect
-* **Custom1.W / UV1.Y** - Emission Multiplier, control the emission power over lifetime
+* **Custom1.W / UV1.Y** - Emission Multiplier, control the emission power over a lifetime
 * **Custom2.X / UV1.Z** -
 * **Custom2.Y / UV1.W** - Main Mask offset, used to create a moving wave effect
 * **Custom2.Z / UV2.X** - Distortion Mask offset, used to multiply distortion by moving this mask texture with Vertex Streams